-The condition of a community's housing stock is a critical, though difficult to measure.
-Measures clearly identify a larger proportion of renter units that are physically distressed compared to owner properties.
+The condition of a community's housing stock is a critical, though a difficult aspect of the housing stock to measure.
+All measures clearly identify a larger proportion of renter units that are physically distressed than owner properties.
 Each plays an important role in the context of affordable housing and community development.
 Rehabilitation is expensive but much less expensive than constructing new housing, so for both renter and owner units the economic benefit is significant.